 Psychological injuries can cause considerable implications and restrictions on day-to-day life which are referred to as damages and can be paid for under Western Australia’s motor vehicle accident scheme.

 It is your individual circumstances that determine the impact that mental injuries have on your daily life, work responsibilities, and need for on-going medical treatment.
-It is important to seek specialist advice if you believe you have suffered or are suffering from a psychological injury following a motor vehicle accident in WA.
+It is important to seek specialist advice if you believe you have suffered or are suffering from a psychological injury following an MVA in WA.

 You have the right to appoint a lawyer to assist you with your claim.
 Our specialist Perth personal injury lawyers are on-hand to assist you at any stage of your claim.